-Education Providers are required to register their intention via a Notification of Intended Application before 30 November in the year prior to assessment and then submit a detailed Application for Accreditation prior to 31 March in the year of assessment.
+Education Providers are required to register their intention via a Notification of Intended Application at a time advised by APAC in the year prior to assessment and then submit a detailed Application for Accreditation 3 months prior to the agreed scheduled visit.

 APAC will consult with the education provider to develop a Site Visit Agenda using the Site Visit Agenda Guidelines.
 In cases where a site visit includes assessment of postgraduate professional programs with specialist content, the specialist content assessors should typically be scheduled for the last two days of the visit.